Chuck Mangione

-Charles Frank Mangione (/maen'dʒouni/ man-JOH-nee; November 29, 1940 – July 22, 2025) was an American flugelhorn player, trumpeter and composer.
+Charles Frank Mangione (/maen'dʒouni/ man-JOH-nee; November 29, 1940 – July 22, 2025) was an American flugelhorn player, trumpeter, actor, and composer.
 He came to prominence as a member of Art Blakey's band in the 1960s, and later co-led the Jazz Brothers with his brother, Gap, achieving international success in 1978 with his jazz-pop single "Feels So Good".
 He released more than 30 albums, beginning in the 1960s.
 He also appeared in various television shows, including a recurring role on King of the Hill.

 Early life

 Mangione was born to Italian-American parents on November 29, 1940, in Rochester, New York, where he grew up.
 His parents were jazz enthusiasts who owned a grocery store, Mangione Grocery.
 While at elementary school Mangione began music lessons, beginning with piano, but later switching to trumpet after watching the film Young Man with a Horn.
 With his pianist brother, Gap, he started a band in high school and played in sessions with Dizzy Gillespie and Miles Davis.